New Jersey Drug Crime Attorneys

-When you’re accused of a drug offense, it’s important to consult with an experienced criminal defense attorney in New Jersey as early as possible.
+When you’re accused of a drug offense, it’s important to consult with an experienced drug crime attorney in New Jersey as early as possible.
 The Law Offices of Jeffrey S. Hasson, P.C. can help you understand your rights and your options.

 New Jersey drug offenses include:

 - Possession of Drug Paraphernalia (such as pipes or anything used for planting, growing, packaging, ingesting, inhaling, or injecting a controlled substance)